 2. Create healthy morning habits

 Drinking coffee will wake you up immediately and it has a lot of benefits, but you need to be aware that the energy this beverage gives to you is temporary and it will disappear in two hours.
 That is why you need to have a well-balanced breakfast every morning at the same time if it’s possible.
 Don’t skip breakfast and don’t eat sugary wheat bars, because they will have the same effect as the cup of coffee.
 If you don’t have time in the morning, you can always prepare breakfast in the evening and keep it in the fridge.
+If you are really in a hurry and sometimes don’t have the time to prepare any meal or drink in the morning, it is worth it to keep snack bars in stock.
+XiteYourMind protein bars are a great option here as they also contain natural nootropics that help sharpen your mind.

 3. Make a plan and write down the priorities